Submit an Article

 Article preview

 This article is a summary of the results of oil prospecting hydrogeological studies conducted by the author in 1952-1954 within the Chelyabinsk brown coal region between 61-62° E and 54°20'-55°3(U N latitude.
-In addition to the data of our own research, we used the stock materials of the Chelyabuglezvedka trust, including the works of V* N. Kulakova, A. P. Sirman, P. A. Kiselev, and others.
+In addition to the data of our own research, we used the fund materials of the Chelyabuglrazvedka trust, including the works of V. N. Kulakova, A. P. Sirman, P. A. Kiselev, and others.
 Some data on the hydrochemistry of the Chelyabinsk region are given in the work of M. S. Gurevich (VSEGEI, 1953).

 How to cite: Krasilnikova N.P.
 Hydrogeology and hydrochemistry of the Chelyabinsk lignite basin // Journal of Mining Institute.
 1958.
 Vol. 34.
 Iss.
 2. p.
 3-16.